Consider these the notes of a wine beginner on how I learnt to love it at Fratelli Vineyards, and how you can too!

 And so, you can only imagine my apprehensions when I visited Fratelli Vineyards in Akluj, Maharashtra, for an experience built solely around the act and experience of sipping on wine tastefully, feeling its tannins on my tongue, letting the tartness soak in, and tasting its body to decipher each note.
 However, I’m happy to announce that you can now consider me a changed woman!
 After spending two days learning the ins and outs, and the A to Z of wine from the winemasters themselves, I have come to the very scintillating realisation that most of us start with a clouded understanding of what wine is supposed to be, what it’s supposed to do, and how it’s supposed to be enjoyed.
 After all, there’s a reason why it’s considered among our world’s most cosmopolitan, sophisticated beverages!
 It’s not your average alcohol, and it’s definitely not meant to be consumed how most of us do it anyway.

 Before you read on, I’d like to take a moment to quickly burst your bubble!
 No, this article is not going to turn you into a connoisseur over the span of the five minutes you spend reading it.
 While I might just be able to tell you more than you already know about wine, I’m in no way close to knowing enough about it myself.
-At Fratelli, Vrushal, the head wine maker, very generously told me that no one knows everything about wine.
+At Fratelli, Vrushal, the head wine maker and brand ambassador, very generously told me that no one knows everything about wine.
 Even he’s still just learning.
 He was careful to stress that with wine, the sky really is the limit.

 So, for a comprehensive and exhaustive list of my two cents on wine and what it’s really all about—read on.
 It’s no expert’s opinion, just from one novice to another!